Vilnius Food Guide: 7 Locations You’ll Love!

 Cozy & elegant: Hotel Pacai in Vilnius.

-On the one hand, there is the really attentive and warm service and the casual atmosphere, despite the five stars that promise luxury emblazoned at the entrance, and on the other, the range of small, fine buffets and various à la carte dishes.
-When it comes to buffets, I’m now part of the “less is more” team: I prefer fewer, but good products, and I’m in breakfast heaven.
-I never wanted to leave the Hotel Pacai again and can highly recommend it to you if you want to treat yourself.
+When it comes to buffets, I’m now part of the “less is more” team: rather a few, but good products, and I’m in breakfast heaven.
+In general, I didn’t want to leave Hotel Pacai again, and I can highly recommend it to you if you want to treat yourself.

 Sugamour: Sweets for night owls

-Perhaps you should save your sweet tooth for a little longer, because just a few doors down you will find one of six Sugamour branches.
-The façade is already pompously decorated – inside it continues with the finest petit fours and cupcakes!
-The interior design with thousands and thousands of teddy bears may take some getting used to, but is somehow also pretty cute.
-And perfect for night owls: the branch on Vokiečių gatvės is open every day until 11 pm, and even until midnight on Fridays and Saturdays!
+The interior design with thousands and thousands of teddy bears takes some getting used to, but somehow it’s also pretty cute.
+And perfect for night birds: the branch at Vokiečių gatvės is open daily until 11 pm, and even until midnight on Friday and Saturday!

 Sweet delicacies late into the evening: Sugamour in Vilnius.